aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  Now I added a dropdoen list in the layout.cshtml file I cahnged the name from dropdown to the Content Management.
+ I created the ArpansBooks.DataAccess, ArpansBooks.Models and ArpansBooks.Utility class library as given in the instructions .